 Cons: At this price point, it is difficult to pick holes but the slipmat that comes with the deck is pretty poor and will need replacing from the off.

 Get it on Amazon: Stanton T.62 M2

 As far as entry-level turntables go, the Pioneer PLX-500 is in the mid-high price range.
 It inherits the layout of the Pioneer PLX-1000 professional turntable but without any bells and whistles, coming in at a little less than half the price.
 Even so, I would have expected a more powerful motor inside.
 Everything is laid out as you would expect it to be and it comes with USB functionality for the easy ripping of vinyl.

-The PLX-500 feels solid and the sound quality from this deck is excellent.
+The PLX-500 feels solid for a deck with an all-plastic enclosure, and the sound quality is decent.
 This is down to the way it has been damped with sound deadening materials.
 This means it’s heavy as well, which gives it a more professional feel than some of the other turntables on this list.